ourworldventures/ourworld_books_OLD/content/ow_znz_company/bizmodel/bizmodel_corporate.md

-# Business Model Corporate Licenses
+# Business Model Corporate Licenses for OurWorld ZNZ

 As given from our Foundational Layer.